 ASC Topic 740 prescribes a minimum recognition threshold and measurement attribute methodology for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-The Company did not have unrecognized tax benefits as of December 31, 2019 and does not anticipate this to change significantly over the next 12 months.
+The Company did not have unrecognized tax benefits for the years ended December 31, 2020 and 2019 and does not anticipate this to change significantly over the next 12 months.
 The Company will recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.

 The Company is subject to audit for all open years in which the statute of limitations is open.
-With few exceptions, the Company is no longer subject to U.S. federal, state and local tax examinations for the years before 2016.
+With few exceptions, the Company is no longer subject to U.S. federal, state and local tax examinations for the years before 2017.
 The Company is not currently under examination by any taxing authorities.